vgrachev/maven-android-plugin-samples/morseflash/README.txt

 MorseFlash is a (very) simple sample application written by Manfred Moser <manfred@simpligility.com>

-It was created to demonstrate the project setup needed to use the maven-android-plugin in a more complex project including separate libraries as well as instrumentation testing.
+It was created to demonstrate the project setup needed to use the android-maven-plugin in a more complex project including separate libraries as well as instrumentation testing.

 In the following are a couple of pointers to building the project.